QiuYukang/5G-LENA/doc/source/nr-module.rst

    RAN class overview

 Interesting blocks in Figure :ref:`fig-ran` are the ``NRGnbBwpM`` and ``NRUeBwpM`` layers.
-3GPP does not explicitly define them, and as such, they are virtual layers, but they help construct a fundamental feature of our simulator: the multiplexing of different parts of the bandwidth (like BWPs or CCs).
+3GPP does not explicitly define them, and as such, they are virtual layers.
+Still, they help construct a fundamental feature of our simulator: the multiplexing of different parts of the bandwidth (like BWPs or CCs).
 NR has included the definition of BWP for energy-saving purposes, as well as to multiplex a variety of services with different QoS requirements.
-CC concept was already introduced in LTE, and persists in NR, as a way to aggregate different carriers and so improve the system capacity.
+CC concept was already introduced in LTE, and persists in NR, as a way to aggregate carriers and so improve the system capacity.
 In the 'NR' simulator, it is possible to divide the entire bandwidth into different BWPs and CCs.
-Each BWP/CC can have its own PHY and MAC configuration (e.g., a specific numerology, scheduler rationale, and so on).
+Each BWP/CC can have its PHY and MAC configuration (e.g., specific numerology, scheduler rationale, and so on).
 We added the possibility for any node to transmit and receive flows in different BWPs, by either assigning each bearer to a specific BWP or distributing the data flow among different CCs, according to the rules of the manager.
 The introduction of a proxy layer to multiplex and demultiplex the data was necessary to glue everything together, and this is the purpose of these two new classes (``NRGnbBwpM`` and ``NRUeBwpM``).

 PHY layer
 *********
-This section describes the different models supported and developed at PHY layer.
+This section describes in details the different models supported and developed at PHY layer.

 Frame structure model
 =====================
-In NR, the 'numerology' concept is introduced to flexibly define the frame structure, in such a way that it can work in both sub-6 GHz and mmWave bands.
-The flexible frame structure is defined by multiple numerologies formed by scaling the basic subcarrier spacing (SCS) of 15 KHz.
-The supported numerologies (0, 1, 2, 3, 4)  correspond to SCSs of 15 KHz, 30 KHz, 60 KHz, 120 KHz, and 240 KHz.
-480 KHz is under study.
-Not all SCS options are supported in all carrier frequencies and channels.
-For example, for sub 6 GHz, only 15 KHz, 30 KHz, and 60 KHz are defined.
-Above 6 GHz the supported ones are 60 KHz, 120 KHz and 240 KHz.
-Also, for numerology 2 (i.e., SCS = 60 KHz), two cyclic prefix (CP) overheads are considered: normal and extended.
-For the rest of numerologies,  normal CP is defined.
+In NR, the 'numerology' concept is introduced to flexibly define the frame structure in such a way that it can work in both sub-6 GHz and mmWave bands.
+The flexible frame structure is defined by multiple numerologies formed by scaling the subcarrier spacing (SCS) of 15 kHz.
+The supported numerologies (0, 1, 2, 3, 4)  correspond to SCSs of 15 kHz, 30 kHz, 60 kHz, 120 kHz, and 240 kHz.
+The SCS of 480 kHz is under study by 3GPP, but the simulator can support it.
+Theoretically, not all SCS options are supported in all carrier frequencies and channels.
+For example, for sub 6 GHz, only 15 kHz, 30 kHz, and 60 kHz are defined.
+Above 6 GHz, the supported ones are 60 kHz, 120 kHz, and 240 kHz.
+Also, for numerology 2 (i.e., SCS = 60 KHz), two cyclic prefixes (CP) overheads are considered: normal and extended.
+For the rest of the numerologies, only the normal overhead is taken into consideration.

 .. _tab-numerologies-3gpp: